wiecosystem/Bluetooth/doc/devices/soocare.toothbrush.m1.md

 * * Zone 6 is down right
 * * All bits to 1 is undefined
 * * Every other case is "unIdentify"

+## TODO

+* Understand the custom characteristic 00000002-0000-1000-8000-00805f9b34fb
+* Understand the format of the firmware version char